-Net-Zero-2050 aims for a national roadmap for net-zero $CO_2$ emissions by 2050, including integrated scenario analyses and negative emission technology assessment (see Project Briefing #1 "P1-Structure").
-This national target to substantially reduce national $CO_2$ emissions by 2050 stems from the objective to comply with the global long-term temperature limit of well below 2°C of the Paris Agreement (UNFCCC, 2015).
+The Net-Zero-2050 cluster aims for a national roadmap for net zero CO_2 emissions by 2050, including integrated scenario analyses and negative emission technology assessment (see fact sheet Net-Zero-2050 Structure Project 1).
+This national target to substantially reduce national CO_2 emissions by 2050 stems from the objective to comply with the global long-term temperature goal of well below 2°C of the Paris Agreement (UNFCCC, 2015).

-Within Net-Zero-2050 it is therefore important to decide on an approach for deriving a national remaining carbon budget from future global emissions trajectories.
+Within the cluster it is therefore important to decide on an approach for deriving a national remaining carbon budget from global emissions trajectories in agreement with the Paris Climate Agreement's long-term temperature goal (UNFCCC, 2015).
 Allocating national carbon budgets is a balance of environmental effectiveness, equity, national capacity and ability, political feasibility, economic efficiency and technical requirements (Gignac and Matthews, 2015; Höhne et al., 2003; 2014).

-Given Germany's capacity and abilities, we decided to follow a sustainable growth trajectory with a convergence phase to equal-per-capita $CO_2$ emissions by 2035, and a net-zero $CO_2$ emissions trajectory after 2050 until the end of the century.
-This approach leads to a remaining German $CO_2$ budget (1st January 2018 to 2050 and 2100) of 10 GtCO2, which we propose to be used across the cluster Net-Zero-2050.
-This remaining carbon budget will serve as a target to be used in all work packages in a concerted way, either qualitatively or quantitatively, and in accordance with other work packages (see also Project Briefing #4 "Scenario Approach").
+Given Germany's capacity and abilities, we decided to follow a sustainable growth trajectory with a convergence phase to equal-per-capita CO_2 emissions by 2035, and a net zero CO_2 emissions trajectory after 2050 until the end of the century.
+This approach leads to a remaining Germany CO_2 budget of 9 GtCO2 (from 1st January 2018 to 2050 and 2100), which we propose to be used across the Net-Zero-2050 cluster.
+The remaining carbon budget will serve as a target to be used in all work packages in a concerted way, either qualitatively or quantitatively, and in accordance with other work packages (see also fact sheet Net-Zero-2050 Energy Scenario Approach).